martinalbert/endpoints-monitoring-service/README.md

 ## Installation

-If you dont't have mySQL installed on your macOS machine, you can install it with homebrew - package manager or with [native package](https://dev.mysql.com/doc/mysql-osx-excerpt/5.7/en/osx-installation-pkg.html)
+If you don't have mySQL installed on your macOS machine, you can install it with homebrew - package manager or with [native package](https://dev.mysql.com/doc/mysql-osx-excerpt/5.7/en/osx-installation-pkg.html)

 ```bash
 brew install mysql